Thesis topic

 Description

-The aim of the research will be to create a system for generating personalised HRTFs (Head Related Transfer Functions) that is as simple, accurate, faithful and efficient as possible.
+In the context of the collaborative Wal4XR project, which gathers 5 universities in Wallonia and Brussels around XR, this PhD thesis will focus on creating a system for generating personalized HRTFs (Head Related Transfer Functions) that is as simple, accurate, faithful and efficient as possible.
 The innovations targeted by the thesis will help to improve the automatic creation (without manual retouching) of high-quality datasets, models using photogrammetric data to create accurate 3D models of the ear, and the detection of anthropometric data from these 3D models.
 With all these elements, this thesis will attempt to clarify the understanding of the relationship between HRTFs and the morphology of a given individual.

 [1] Dellepiane M, Pietroni N, Tsingos N, Asselot M, Scopigno R. Reconstructing head models from photographs for individualized 3d-audio processing.
 In: Computer Graphics Forum.
 Vol. 27.
 Hoboken, New Jersey, United States: Wiley Online Library; 2008. pp. 1779-1727.
 DOI:10’1111/ j.7467 -8659.20 0 8.
 01316.x